garymarkfuller/tellyourmp-website/about.md

 ## Me

 I've been a student, a teacher, a campaigner and a Councillor (pretty much in that order, with some repetition).
-I currently build website themes and help out customers at Prater Raines, when I'm not studying for a degree in Computing or attending meetings.
+I currently write code and help out customers at Prater Raines, when I'm not studying for a degree in Computing or attending meetings.

 ## My Project